CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Methodology

-By incorporating the Lipschitz property into the functions $f \in \bbF$, ~\citet{dhouib2022connecting} demonstrated that the bound presented in Proposition~\ref{prop:domain_adaptation_bound_IMD} can justify the optimization objective in~\cite{tong2022adversarial} using the following divergence. \begin{definition}[\textit{Symmetric support divergence}] Assuming that $d$ is a proper distance on the latent space $\calZ$.
+\end{definition} Intuitively, this discrepancy aims to capture the distances between measures w.r.t. difference masses. \begin{definition}[\textit{Symmetric support divergence}~\cite{tong2022adversarial}] Assuming that $d$ is a proper distance on the latent space $\calZ$.
 The symmetric support divergence (SSD) between two probability distributions $P_Z$ and $Q_Z$ is then defined by: